-Renting out their wives like as in Bread and Breakfast, scolding a child for left-handedness, scooping out young girls’ genitals to ensure virginity is intact, and more.
-These are the sins of our elders that African Gen Zs will soon clean out.
+Renting out their wives as in Bread and Breakfast, scolding a child for left-handedness, scooping out young girls’ genitals to ensure virginity is intact, and more.
+These are the sins of our elders that African Gen Zs will soon cleanout.

-African Traditions and Gen “Z – There are African traditions that soon will be ditched by the Gen “Z”.
-Many of them have very negative impact and some are downright bizarre.
+African Traditions and Gen “Z – There are African traditions that soon will be ditched by Gen “Z.” Many of them have a very negative impact, and some are downright bizarre.
 Africa is a continent crisscrossed with myriads of traditions and cultures.
-Some of these traditions are admittedly archaic, but still practiced.
+Some of these traditions are admittedly archaic but still practiced.

 The Forbidden Left Hand

 Left Hands are Deemed Unclean

 As a young child, I believed that the left hand was unclean.
 It is the hand used in the toilet.
 Use your right hand to wipe up after using the restroom, and watch your parents scold you like you are plotting a civil.
 Conversely, you won’t dare use your left hand to eat in the house.

 It doesn’t matter if you are left-handed.
 I thought it was just a Nigerian thing.
 But, taking a closer look, I realized that it is a belief generally prevalent in Africa and many parts of the world.
 The left hand is forbidden from eating and receiving things from people.
 It is considered taboo in African countries.
 These countries include Ghana and South Africa.
 I can only wonder at what amount of $$$ would gift an African that would make them forget you were offering it from a left hand.